ldhandley/Unreal.js-Wiki/Live-reload.md

 Live reload is not a black magic.
-It just monitor files and trigger some action.
+It just monitors files and triggers some action.
 You can limit live-reload scope by implementing your own logic. eg. `devjade.js` is monitoring jade files and refreshes only UI widgets.

 main.js
 ```js